Numerical methods in stochastic modeling and simulations

 To prepare means that you should submit a concise and formatted report (not handwritten) before the scheduled event.
 If the report happens to be in draft version, no worries, you then submit a final version before the next scheduled event after possibly receiving some feedback on your draft.
 The more prepared you are, the more effective and useful will the seminar be!
 Do submit before each seminar!

-To pass the course you should submit all assignments and participate actively on all occasions (except for the first introductory lecture).
-If you miss one event, an extra assignment will need to be submitted.
-Try very hard not to miss more than one event!
+To pass the course you should submit all assignments and participate actively on all Seminars (4 scheduled in total).
+If you miss one Seminar event, an extra assignment will need to be submitted.
+Try very hard not to miss more than one seminar event!

 If you find (legal) links to books, useful articles, external resources, Wikipedia-articles... let me know and I will post them here!

 Part 2, Newman, Barkena: Monte Carlo methods in statistical physics

 Part 3, Zwanzig, Mahjani: Computer Intensive Methods in Statistics

 Robert, Casella: Introducing Monte Carlo Methods with R

 The course is divided into three parts.
 All parts end with a "miniproject" to be submitted in the form of a written report.

 - Stochastic modeling; complex dynamical systems; uncertainty propagation; stochastic modeling and numerical methods